gregdavill/gregdavill.github.io/blog-src/content/posts/dell-xps13-ram-upgrade/index.md

 {{< bundle-image name="images/EyIEvTcVoAAuOXy.jpeg" >}}

-## Is that is?
+## Is that it?

 A small strike of panic as I pressed the power button for the first time after putting most of the machine back together.
-In order to work on the main-board I had removed the CMOS battery. turns out the XPS will take a solid 30-60s to boot up after the CMOS battery has been removed and replaced.
+In order to work on the main-board I had removed the CMOS battery.
+Turns out the XPS will take a solid 30-60s to boot up after the CMOS battery has been removed and replaced.

 Phew.